Best Ping Pong Paddles of 2023: Our Favorites

 Playing Style

-The playing style in ping pong matters a lot.
-That is why, if you are a beginner, you can go for a cheap and normal option and start playing and practicing.
-General bats allow you to have better control and you can improve your shots.
+Every ping pong player has a playing style that matters a lot.
+That is why, beginner and intermediate ping pong players can go for a cheap and an entry level paddle and start playing and practicing.
+General table tennis bats allow you to have better control over basic strokes and you can improve your shots.

-Once you get up to speed with the game, you understand the basics, then you can decide whether you are a defensive player or an attacking player.
+Once you improve your skill level and get up to more speed with the game, you understand the basics, then you can decide whether you are a defensive player or an attacking player.

-This is your playing style, and it determines whether you want a ping pong paddle that is fast and lightweight which will compliment your attacking mindset.
-If you are more defensive, then you should opt for a paddle that can slow the ping pong ball down and help you while you play good defensive shots.
+This is your play style, and it determines whether you want a ping pong racket that is fast and lightweight which will compliment your attacking mindset.
+If you are more defensive, then you should opt for a high quality paddle that can slow the ping pong balls down and help you while you play good defensive shots.

 Grip

-Another factor that determines the perfect paddle is the grip.
-How do you grip your ping pong paddle?
+Another factor that determines the perfect table tennis paddle is the grip.
+How do you grip such a paddle?

 Shakehand grip

-The shakehand grip is by far the most used in table tennis.
-Almost every single top European player plays with this grip and a large portion of Asians play with this style too.
-It is known as “shakehand” because you grip the handle in a manner with which you shake hands.
-It is also the ideal playing style for a beginner, and we recommend opting for this style.
+The shakehand grip is by far the most used in table tennis game.
+Almost every single top European player plays with this grip and a large portion of Asians play with this play style too.
+It is known as “shakehand” because you grip the handle of a ping pong paddle in a manner with which you shake hands by outstretching the index finger over the rubber.
+It is also the ideal playing style for a novice ping pong players, and we recommend opting for this style.

 Basic rule: If you use shakehand grip, get a longer handle.